Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: The Orion Bar PDR

 \section{The Orion Bar PDR}

-The Orion Bar PDR is a prominent feature located in the Orion Nebulae (M42, NGC~1976).
-In observations of typical cooling lines from the UV down to radio wavelength and the IR continuum the Bar appears as a bright rim.
-With a distance to the Orion Nebulae of $414\pm 7$~pc \citep{Menten_2007} the Orion Bar PDR is one of the nearest and hence brightest PDRs to the terrestrial observer.
+The Orion Bar PDR is a prominent feature located in the Orion Nebula (M42, NGC~1976).
+In observations of typical cooling lines from the UV down to radio wavelength and the IR continuum the bar appears as a bright rim.
+With a distance of $414\pm 7$~pc \citep{Menten_2007} the Orion Bar PDR is one of the nearest and hence brightest PDRs to the terrestrial observer.
 Consequently, a large amount of observations of the Orion Bar PDR has been performed providing us with an excellent test case for PDR models.

-\emph{Chemical stratification} has been observed for the Orion Bar PDR by different workgroups \citep{Werf_1996, Wiel_2009, Walmsley_2000}. \citet{Wiel_2009} for example discuss a layered structure with C$_2$H emission peaking close to the ionisation front (IF), followed by H$_2$CO and SO, while other species like C$^{18}$O, HCN and $^{13}$CO peak deeper into the cloud.
+\emph{Chemical stratification} has been observed for the Orion Bar PDR by different {\changed groups \citep{Tielens_1993, Werf_1996, Simon_1997, Marconi_1998, Walmsley_2000, Wiel_2009, Pellegrini_2009, Bernard-Salas_2012}.
+For example} \citet{Wiel_2009} discuss a layered structure with C$_2$H emission peaking close to the ionisation front (IF), followed by H$_2$CO and SO, while other species like C$^{18}$O, HCN and $^{13}$CO peak deeper into the cloud.

-Nowadays, is has become clear that a ``simple'' homogenous Bar is an insufficient description of the Orion Bar PDR.
-High angular resolution observations show that the Bar breaks down into substructure.
-We cannot list all observations that have dealt with the spatial structure of the Orion Bar.
-Just to name a few, \citet{YoungOwl_2000} presented combined single-dish and interferometric data of HCO$^+$ and HCN $J=1-0$ which show a clumpy NE and SW Bar, \citet{Lis_2003} showed interferometric data of the Orion Bar PDR in H$^{13}$CN and H$^{13}$CO$^+$ and identify at least 10 dense condensations in the H$^{13}$CN image, and individual clumps have also been resolved by \citet{Werf_1996} who showed that a PDR surface can be found on each clump inside the Orion Bar.
+Nowadays, i{\changed t} has become clear that a ``simple'' homogeneous {\changed (i.e.~non-clumpy) b}ar is an insufficient description of the Orion Bar PDR.
+High angular resolution observations show that the {\changed b}ar breaks down into substructure. {\changed The commonly accepted picture is that the {\changed b}ar includes an extended gas component of $n_{\rm H}=10^{4-5}$~cm$^{-3}$ that causes the chemical stratification and is the dominating origin for low-$J$ molecular line emission.
+Embedded in this ``interclump medium'' a clumpy high-density ($n_{\rm H}=10^{6-7}$~cm$^{-3}$) component is needed to provide the emission of the ``high-density tracers'', among others the lines of high-$J$ CO isotopologues, CO$^+$, and the observed H$_2$ or OH \citep[for a summary and additional references see][]{Goicoechea_2011}.
+The low filling factor of the dense clumps ensures that the FUV field can penetrate deep into the cloud.} We cannot list all observations that have dealt with the spatial structure of the Orion Bar.
+Just to name a few, \citet{YoungOwl_2000} presented combined single-dish and interferometric data of HCO$^+$ and HCN $J=1-0$ which show a clumpy NE and SW {\changed b}ar, \citet{Lis_2003} showed interferometric data of the Orion Bar PDR in H$^{13}$CN and H$^{13}$CO$^+$ and identify at least 10 dense condensations in the H$^{13}$CN image, and individual clumps have also been resolved by \citet{Werf_1996} who showed that a PDR surface can be found on each clump inside the Orion Bar. {\changed More recent studies on the structure of the Orion Bar PDR have been performed by \citet{Goicoechea_2011, Cuadrado_2014}.}